jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

     * Confirm that `processRequest()` is executed, when `iCanProcessRequest()` returns true.
     * Confirm that `requestHandler.requestHandler()` is executed, when `iCanProcessRequest()` returns false.
 * `DelegatingRequestHandler.handleRequest()` is declared as `final` so that a concrete handler cannot override it, even if unintentionally.
 * `DelegatingRequestHandler`’s `requestHandler` field attribute is described as __Non-Null__.
-This ensures that when referenced, it won’t throw an `NullPointerException`.
+This ensures that when it's referenced, it won’t throw an `NullPointerException`.
 I do not show how this __Non-Nullness__ can be achieved since there was insufficient space to present it.
 If I had the space, the `DelegatingRequestHandler` would define a constructor with a `RequestHandler` parameter.
 The constructor would throw an exception if it were null.
 * `DelegatingRequestHandler`’s non-null `requestHandler` constraint means that each linked list chain must end with a non-delegating handler, which in this design is `AnchoringRequestHandler`.
 There’s no guarantee that any request handler will be able to handle the request.
 When the flow reaches `AnchoringRequestHandler` then the request has gone unhandled. `AnchoringRequestHandler` serves the same function as the `default` in a `switch` statement or the `else` of a cascading set of `if/else-if` statements.
 Default behavior will vary based upon context.
 I’ve provided a few options as comments within the design.

 <img src="/assets/ChainOfResponsibilityTemplateMethod.png" alt="Chain of Responsibility using Template Method" width = "100%" align="center" style="padding-right: 20px;">